buildkite/dependent-pipeline-example/Readme.md

 # Buildkite Dependent Pipeline Example

-This repository is an example [Buildkite](https://buildkite.com/) pipeline that shows how to trigger another build pipeline using [Triggers Steps](https://buildkite.com/docs/pipelines/trigger-step).
+This repository is an example [Buildkite](https://buildkite.com/) pipeline that shows how to trigger another pipeline using [Triggers Steps](https://buildkite.com/docs/pipelines/trigger-step).

 ## Getting Started